Wah Wah Win Shwe: Business interests

 She founded the Wah Wah Win Shwe Film Production company in 1970.
 She also has interests in real estate, particularly in Yangon.
 She owns Su Htoo Pan Cinema.
 In 2012, she began work with Great Father Land Construction to redevelop the site of the historic cinema into a 14-storey condominium.
 In 2013, contractual disputes surfaced between the two parties, with Wah Wah Win Shwe claiming that the company had performed occult rituals on the site.
 The company accused her of retreating from an agreement to pay 1.2 billion kyat to build the tower and subsequently filed a defamation lawsuit in late June.
 In July of that year, Father Land Construction withdrew the lawsuit and cited her inability to pay for the remaining costs of construction.

 Personal life

 Wah Wah Win Shwe wed Than Htut, an actor, in 1971.
 They have two sons, Win Htut Win and Wa Zin.
 She is reported to have been romantically linked to Kokang ‘War lady’ Olive Yang.
+In the 1960s, Olive began a romantic relationship with her, making headlines when the Wah Wah Win Shwe was put onto the deed of one of Olive's houses in Yangon.
+Wah Wah Win Shwe has since maintained that the two were only friends.